migalha212/Tenebris/docs/README.md

 About the GUI this pattern helps centralize all of it's logic, assuring that the GUI is always in a consistent state, and that no two GUIs can coexist, as that would break the game.
 The Full implementation of the pattern is available in the LanternaGUI class [here](/src/main/java/com/ldts/t14g01/Tenebris/gui/LanternaGUI.java).

+### Managing the State of the Game

+#### Problem in Context

+As in any graphical application, changing contexts from one window to another or one menu to another is a big part of the whole graphical context.
+Specially in a game where there are multiple menus and even the game window itself, coordinating this switching can become confusing and scattered around the code base.
+This should be avoided, and a clear and centralized way of switching from one state to another should be implemented.

+#### The Pattern

+The state pattern is a behavioral design pattern used in software development to allow an object to alter its behavior when its internal state changes.
+This pattern is particularly useful for scenarios where an object's behavior is influenced by its state, and it helps organize code to make it more maintainable and scalable.

+Key Components of the State Pattern
+- **Context**: The main object that operates with different states.
+It maintains a reference to the current state object and delegates behavior to it.
+- **State Interface**: Defines the common interface for all concrete states.
+This ensures the Context can interact with different states in a uniform manner.
+- **Concrete States**: Implement the state interface and encapsulate specific behavior for a particular state.
+Each concrete state represents a unique behavior and transitions to other states as necessary.

+#### Implementation

+We created, as per the design, a generic `State<T>` Class and the necessary more specific implementations in junction with the MVC Design Pattern.
+This Classes can be found [here](/src/main/java/com/ldts/t14g01/Tenebris/state).